Calcium and the Diamond of Death: The Critical Role of Calcium in Trauma Resuscitation

 The Critical Role of Calcium in Trauma Care

 In trauma resuscitation, most of us know about the Trauma Triad of Death—hypothermia, acidosis, and coagulopathy.
-But trauma science has evolved, and there’s now a fourth piece to that puzzle - hypocalcemia, turning the triangle into what we now call the Diamond of Death.
-Early hypocalcemia is really common in trauma patients, and it’s strongly linked with higher transfusion needs, worse coagulopathy, and increased mortality.
+However, trauma science has evolved.
+There’s now a fourth piece to that puzzle - hypocalcemia.
+This addition transforms the triangle into what we now call the Diamond of Death.
+Early hypocalcemia is common in trauma patients.
+It is strongly linked with higher transfusion needs, worse coagulopathy, and increased mortality.
 In other words, if we don’t pay attention to calcium early, our patients can spiral fast.

 The Diamond of Death